jbloomlab/IFNsorted_flu_single_cell/README.md

   - The MOI and timepoints are different.

   - The canine cells were included to better assess lysis / leakage.

+  - PacBio sequencing was performed in viral mRNAs.

 ## Publication and data
 None at this time.